GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Palworld/palworld-server-settings.md

+---
+title: PlaceHolder
+---

-# Palworld Server Settings: How to set up the Palworld configuration file.
+# Path of Titans Palworld Server Settings: How to set up the Palworld configuration file.

 ## Locating the Configuration File